jash90/krosconapp/OpisScreenów.md

 ### Ekran logowania
 - przycisk kierujący do rejestracji
 - przycisk do zalogowania
-- pole do wpisania emailu i hasła
+- pole do wpisania email i hasła

 ### Ekran rejestracji
 - przycisk rejestrujący użytkownika
-- pole do wpisania imienia, nazwiska, emailu i hasła i powtórzenia hasła
+- pole do wpisania imienia, nazwiska, email i hasła i powtórzenia hasła

 ### Ekran z listą gier
 - pole do wyszukiwania gry